Spectral Invariants in Lagrangian Floer homology of open subset: Product on homology and module structure

-We need to show that a product does not depend on representatives of a class.
+We need to check that a product does not depend on representatives of a class.
 Let $x_a$ and $x_b$ represent the same element in $HF_*(H_1,U:M)$ and similarly $y_a$ and $y_b$ in $HF_*(H_2,U:M)$.
-This means that there exist
+This means that there exist homomorphisms

 such that

 Let $e=\max\{c,d\}$.
 We have